southbayjay/awesome-windsurf/README.md

 We are trying to build a community around Windsurf that is self-sufficient and supportive.
 Before asking for help in Discord or emailing Codeium support, please take a few minutes to read the [Codeium documentation](https://docs.codeium.com/getstarted/overview) linked above.

 ## Getting Started

 ### Installation

 For installation instructions, please refer to the [official website](https://www.codeium.com/windsurf).

 ## FAQ

 ### General Questions
 This is a work in progress...

+## Custom Prompts

+A collection of community-contributed prompts to enhance AI interactions and provide specialized guidance for code development.
+These prompts can be used to customize the behavior of Windsurf (or AI assistants in general) in various coding contexts.

+See the [prompts directory](content/prompts) for the full collection.
+Here are some highlights:

+- [Global Rules](content/prompts/global-rules.md) - A comprehensive set of coding guidelines by computerK

 ## Known Issues & Solutions